Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Results

 Our single exposure study nuances this finding in two ways.
-First, it confirms a single interaction shows no effects on emotional or social health across any conditions, including domain ($p>0.2$), demonstrating that the relatively worse emotional health from emotional conversations emerged only over sustained exposure.
-Second, it reveals whether these emotional conversations cause absolute harm or represent an opportunity cost.
-We compared post-treatment wellbeing between studies, adjusting for baseline wellbeing and examining outcomes by domain (\cref{fig:wellbeing}B; see Methods).
-Political conversations significantly boosted emotional health over the month ($+0.16$sd [0.08, 0.25], $p<0.001$) relative to the single exposure baseline, while emotional conversations showed no difference ($-0.01$sd [-0.07, 0.10], $p=0.753$).
-While participants were recruited from the same pool but not randomly assigned to study type, this pattern suggests emotional conversations with AI, despite feeling more engaging initially, may present an opportunity cost rather than direct harm.
+First, it confirms a single interaction shows no effects on emotional or social health across any conditions, including domain, demonstrating that the relatively worse emotional health from emotional conversations emerged over sustained exposure.
+Second, it reveals whether these emotional conversations indicate absolute harm or an opportunity cost.
+We compared post-treatment psychosocial health between studies, adjusting for baseline and examining outcomes by domain (\cref{fig:wellbeing}B; see Methods).
+Political conversations significantly boosted emotional health over the month ($+0.09$SD [0.08, 0.25], $p<0.001$) relative to the single exposure baseline, while emotional conversations showed no difference ($0.01$SD [-0.04, 0.07], $p=0.619$).
+While participants were recruited from the same pool, study assignment was not randomised (unlike the other treatment arms).
+Nonetheless, this pattern suggests emotional conversations with AI, despite their initially greater appeal, may present an opportunity cost rather than direct harm.

 How does the relatively worse emotional wellbeing among participants having emotional conversations with the AI square with their affective experiences during these interactions?
 To address this, we measured their momentary affect (valence and arousal) immediately before and after each conversation to track mood changes over the month (see Methods).
-Relationship-seeking AI made people feel more positive in the moment than relationship-avoiding AI did (contrast estimate: $2.89$pp [1.67, 4.12], $p<0.001$, \cref{fig:wellbeing}C).
-However, mirroring hedonic habituation, these mood benefits eroded over time: relationship-seeking AI showed significant decline ($-0.12$pp per session, $p<0.001$) while relationship-avoiding AI showed no significant decline ($-0.04$pp per session, $p=0.146$, \cref{fig:wellbeing}E).
-Arousal declined universally across all conditions.
-These findings indicate that relationship-seeking AI produces a fleeting ``affective dividend'': people feel more positive initially, but these benefits diminish over repeated interactions and do not translate into improved psychosocial health.
+Relationship-seeking AI made people feel more positive in the moment than relationship-avoiding AI (contrast: $2.53$pp [1.37, 3.69], $p_{\text{FDR}}<0.001$, \cref{fig:wellbeing}C).
+However, mirroring hedonic habituation, mood benefits eroded over time: relationship-seeking AI showed significant decline ($-0.12$pp per session, $p_{\text{FDR}}<0.001$) while relationship-avoiding AI showed no significant decline ($-0.04$pp per session, $p_{\text{FDR}}=0.165$, \cref{fig:wellbeing}E).
+Arousal declined across all conditions.
+These findings indicate that relationship-seeking AI produces a fleeting ``affective dividend'': people feel more positive initially, but benefits diminish over repeated interactions and do not translate into improved psychosocial health.